July 2006

 the early companies that changed over to an almost pure tin solder,

-stainless steel has lost its protective oxide film, molten tin readily
+once stainless steel has lost its protective oxide film, molten tin

 As a PCB manufacturer Lead free isn't a big